 This class builds on and was inspired by the instructor's research on

 Disaster recovery in New Orleans after Hurricane Katrina, here,

-and by our research on Grassroots Mentoring, here
+and research on Grassroots Mentoring, here